apache/xalan-c/docs/extensions.md

    Qualified Name (QName) made up of the prefix you declared in step 1 and the function name you specified when you installed the function.
    <br>
-   You can use XPath expressions, literals (for string, boolean, and number), and values returned by other functions to specify function arguments.
+   You can use XPath expressions, literals (for `string`, `boolean`, and `number`), and values returned by other functions to specify function arguments.

 Suppose, for example, you are working with XML documents containing area elements like `<area value="397"/>`, where the value attribute